Ex-Hong Kong lawmaker says some bank accounts unfrozen, no longer trusts HSBC | Law-Order

 Ex-Hong Kong lawmaker says some bank accounts unfrozen, no longer trusts HSBC

 "Due to complete distrust of HSBC in Hong Kong, my family has immediately transferred their savings to some safe places," Hui said on his Facebook page.
-HSBC did not immediately respond to requests for comment.
+HSBC said it was disappointed to see the circumstances being "misrepresented," but did not elaborate, saying they were unable to comment on specific account activity.

+"When banks are made aware of negative news in the market, they will enhance due diligence on the relevant accounts as part of their responsibility," a HSBC spokeswoman said in an email reply requesting for comment.
+"We have to abide by the laws of the jurisdiction in which we operate," she said.
+"Further enquiries should be directed to law enforcement."

+Hong Kong police said late on Sunday they were investigating a Hong Kong person, who had absconded overseas with bank accounts being frozen, for suspected money laundering and possible violation of the new national security law.
+It was not immediately clear if police were referring to Hui, one of several pro-democracy activists and opposition lawmakers arrested last month and charged with disturbing legislature proceedings.

+Hong Kong's Security Bureau issued a statement on Friday that, while not naming Hui, said "running away by jumping bail and using various excuses such as so-called 'exile' to avoid one's responsibility is a shameful, hypocritical and cowardly act of recoil".
+DEMOCRACY ADVOCATE

-Hui, who was one of several opposition lawmakers who quit the Legislative Council last month in protest at the dismissal of four colleagues in what they called another push by Beijing to suppress democracy in the city, urged Hong Kong and international financial regulators to investigate his case.
+Hui, who quit the Legislative Council last month in protest at the dismissal of four colleagues in what they called another push by Beijing to suppress democracy in the city, urged Hong Kong and international financial regulators to investigate his case.
 The veteran activist had told Reuters via social media on Sunday that bank accounts belonging to him, his wife and his parents at Bank of China Hong Kong, HSBC and Hang Seng Bank were frozen.
 He gave no further details.

+A Hang Seng Bank spokesman said it did not comment on the details of individual accounts.
+Bank of China did not immediately respond to requests for comment.
+Local media reported that at least five accounts worth hundreds of thousands of U.S. dollars belonging to Hui and his family had been inaccessible since Saturday.

 ALSO READ